-Our customer needed a method to assemble, test and label a medical device.
-They needed a manufacturing system in order to launch their product to market, first, under a tight timeline with sound ergonomic principles and in-process checks to verify that all components in the assembly complied with rigid quality standards.
-Recorded data from post process testing operations was required on 100% of the devices.
+Our customer needed a system that would assemble, test, and label their medical device.
+Using in-process checks, they wanted to verify that all components in the assembly complied with rigid quality standards; additionally recorded data from post-process testing operations was required on all of the devices.

 This custom machine included these technologies:

-Originally, this device was not stable until all assembly operations were completed.
-Due to this instability, the device was impossible to assemble by hand.
-Therefore, this new system transferred components through the assembly process while being held in dedicated fixtures.
+Originally, the manual assembly of this device was prone to operator errors.
+Due to the critical-to-function characteristics of this project, this new system inspected components throughout the assembly process while the device was being held in dedicated fixtures.

-The previous testing system for this device was unreliable and inconsistent.
+The previous testing system for this device was also unreliable and inconsistent.
 The new system offered a self-calibration routine that automatically calibrated the monitoring equipment during scheduled intervals.
-Post process testing was included in the assembly cell to verify that the device complied with rigid quality standards.
+Post-process testing was included in the assembly cell to verify that the device was complied with rigid quality standards.

 Share this Post